mateusjunges/laravel-kafka/README.md

 ```

 When using the `consumeUsing` method, you must define your `consumer` configuration options within the `consumers` array,
 in the `config/kafka.php` configuration file.
-This methods accept a `consumer` name defined there, and returns
+This method accept a `consumer` name defined there, and returns
 a `ConsumerBuilder` instance, which you can configure later.

 ```php